 Next, we continue to Pisac to explore its iconic ruins and browse the Pisac Market.
 Then, enjoy lunch made with local ingredients in Urubamba.
 In the afternoon, we drive to the circular terraces of Moray, visit the unique Maras Salt Mines, and finish the day with a guided tour of the impressive Ollantaytambo fortress.

 You will spend the night in a cozy hotel near Ollantaytambo town, close to the starting point of the Classic Inca Trail.
-This makes the next morning smoother and gives you a better start for the trekking section.
+This helps you rest well and begin the trek the next morning with better timing and more comfort.

 Day 3: Ollantaytambo – Km 82 – Llactapata – Ayapata

-Today your Classic Inca Trail adventure begins.
-After breakfast, we pick you up from your hotel in Ollantaytambo and drive to Km 82, the official starting point of the Inca Trail.
-At the trailhead, you will meet the trekking team, present your original passport at the checkpoint, and begin the hike.
+After an early breakfast, we drive to Km 82, the official starting point of the Classic Inca Trail.
+Here, you will meet the trekking team, pass the first checkpoint, and begin the adventure along the original Inca path.

-• Meals: Breakfast, snacks, lunch, tea time, dinner
+- Meals: Breakfast, lunch, tea time, and dinner

-After a restful night, start the morning with a hot cup of coffee or coca tea in your tent and prepare for the most challenging day of the trail.
-Today’s hike takes about 10 hours and crosses two mountain passes.
+Wake up with a hot cup of coffee or coca tea in your tent and prepare for the most challenging and rewarding day of the Classic Inca Trail.
+Today, you cross two high mountain passes and walk through some of the most dramatic landscapes of the trek.

-• Meals: Breakfast, snacks, lunch, tea time, dinner
+- Meals: Breakfast, lunch, tea time, and dinner

 Day 5: Chaquicocha – Phuyupatamarca – Intipata – Wiñay Wayna

-• Meals: Breakfast, snacks, lunch, tea time, dinner
+- Meals: Breakfast, snacks, lunch, tea time, and dinner

 Day 6: Wiñay Wayna – Sun Gate – Machu Picchu – Cusco